Bradford County Court Records

 | Register & Recorder | (570) 265-1702 | (570) 265-1721 | Mon–Fri 8:00 a.m.–4:30 p.m. (recording until 3:30 p.m.) |

 - Submit a mail request.
-Written requests should include the full names of the parties, the case number (if known), a description of the document needed, and payment for any applicable copy fees.
-Mail correspondence to the appropriate office at 301 Main Street, Towanda, PA 18848.
+Written requests should include the full names of all parties, the case number if you have it, a clear description of the document you need, and payment for any applicable copy fees.
+Mail everything to the relevant office at 301 Main Street, Towanda, PA 18848.

 - Contact the court for scheduling questions.
-The Office of Court Administration directs anyone with case-scheduling inquiries to the Pennsylvania Judiciary Web Portal for up-to-date public court calendars.
+The Office of Court Administration directs scheduling inquiries to the Pennsylvania Judiciary Web Portal, where you can find up-to-date public court calendars.

 Are Court Records Public in Bradford County?

-Pennsylvania presumes court records are open to the public.
-The Public Access Policy of the Unified Judicial System (effective January 1, 2022) and the Pennsylvania Right-to-Know Law (65 P.S. § 67.101 et seq.) together establish the framework for access to judicial case records.
-Electronic case records made available through the UJS Portal and county viewers include case numbers, filing dates, case types, judge assignments, party names and addresses, docket entries, charges, dispositions, and case financial information.
+Pennsylvania operates under a general presumption that court records are open to the public.
+The Public Access Policy of the Unified Judicial System (effective January 1, 2022) and the Pennsylvania Right-to-Know Law (65 P.S. §67.101 et seq.) together establish the framework for accessing judicial case records.
+Electronic records available through the UJS Portal and county viewers typically include case numbers, filing dates, case types, judge assignments, party names and addresses, docket entries, charges, dispositions, and case financial information.

-Certain categories of information are excluded from public access and may only be viewed by case parties, attorneys of record, or authorized judicial system personnel.
-These restricted categories include:
+That said, certain categories of information are kept off-limits to the general public and may only be viewed by the parties to the case, attorneys of record, or authorized judicial personnel.
+Restricted categories include:

 - Social Security numbers and state identification (SID) numbers